 Think about what behavioural norms you want to exhibit and ensure these are driven from senior leaders.
 Structure, accountabilities, inclusiveness and ways of working should be clearly communicated to ensure everyone is aligned.

 To avoid misalignment between partners, active senior stakeholder management is key to building relationships and maintaining engagement.
 Leaders need to be ‘living and breathing’ the communications, ensuring the key messages filter throughout the business.

 3. Manage the inevitably difficult exit conversations with skill and empathy

 The benefits case for most integrations will centre on realising operating efficiencies.
 More often than not, this means a streamlining of the combined workforce.

-- Plan effectively for these: nothing disengages quicker that a leaked message or some office gossip that isn’t followed up by a formal communique setting out the facts and a clear plan of action.
+Plan effectively for these.
+Nothing disengages quicker than a leaked message or some office gossip that isn’t followed up by a formal communique setting out the facts and a clear plan of action.

 It’s no bad thing to plan for the achievement of process and technology benefits from the planned integration.
 But given that your people genuinely are your business, isn’t it about time to prioritise ‘the fluffy stuff’ too?

 Gemma Sarjeant | Manager

 Gemma leads our M&A offering at Gate One.
 Most recently she has worked with a FTSE 10 company providing advice and support on post-deal implementation.